Praise the Lord! Blessed is the man who fears the Lord,

 The Children of the Devil

 42 Therefore Jesus said to them, “If God were your father, you would love me, for I came out and have come from God.
 For I haven’t come of myself, but he sent me.
 43 Why don’t you understand my speech?
 Because you can’t hear my word.
 44 You are of your father, the devil, and you want to do the desires of your father.
 He was a murderer from the beginning, and doesn’t stand in the truth, because there is no truth in him.
-When he speaks a lie, he speaks on his own; for he is a liar, and the father of lies.
+When he speaks a lie, he speaks from his own nature; for he is a liar, and the father of lies.
 45 But because I tell the truth, you don’t believe me.
 46 Which of you convicts me of sin?
 If I tell the truth, why do you not believe me?
 47 He who is of God hears the words of God.
-For this cause you don’t hear, because you are not of God.”
+For this reason you don’t hear, because you are not of God.”

 Before Abraham Was, I Am

-48 Then the Jews answered him, “Don’t we say well that you are a Samaritan, and have a demon?”
+48 Then the Jews answered him, “Don’t we say well that you are a Samaritan and have a demon?”

 49 Jesus answered, “I do not have a demon, but I honor my Father and you dishonor me.
 50 But I do not seek my own glory.
 There is one who seeks and judges.
 51 Most certainly, I tell you, if a person keeps my word, he will never see death.”